benscott/scratchpads-training/webforms/create.rst

 ''''''''''

 -  Add “Arrival date” as the new component name and select the “Date” type.
 Enter “2000-05-29” as ‘START DATE’.
-Enable the pop-up calender and choose “inline” for the label display.
+Enable the pop-up calendar and choose “inline” for the label display.
 Save.

 Number field